 Data Analytics for Supply Chain Sustainability

-The demand for transparency in sustainable development from investors has grown over the years and 2030 became the first important milestone.
+The demand for transparency in sustainable development from investors has grown over the years and 2030 became the first significant milestone.

 An increased emphasis on the sustainability of organizations has been placed via the ESG score.